You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 Who is able to register the death?

 It is not necessary to register the death yourself.
-A relative or other person nominated by the family can register the death as long as they have the information listed in this booklet.
+A relative or other person nominated by the family can register the death as long as they have the information and documentation listed in the At the Register Office section further in this document.

 Registering a death

-The death needs to be legally registered within five days following the death of your loved one.
-This period may be extended in certain circumstances, such as when the coroner has been consulted.
-Further information can be obtained from the Bereavement team at the relevant hospital or from staff at the register office.
+The death must be legally registered within five days of the medical examiner office submitting the medical certificate of cause of death (MCCD) to the Register Office.
+This period may be extended in certain circumstances, such as when a coroner has been consulted.
+Further information can be obtained from the Medical Examiner office or from staff at the Register Office.

 All deaths that occur at Chelsea and Westminster Hospital must be registered at: